top of page

 BOOM & BUST

 Combined with the nearby earlier townships of Gormanston, Linda, Lynchford, Comstock, and later the Lake Margaret village, the Lyell district population peaked at approximately 10000 and would maintain around 7000 people until 1970.
-The 1963 closure of the Railway as the company switched to automotive and the 1969 closure of the smelter as world trade exchanges demanded concentrated ore rather than the final commodity saw the workforce diminish by 1000.
-When mining went large scale underground from 1972 the implementation of mechanisation combined with the outsourcing of some supplies and services further eroded the employee numbers.
-The protested and subsequent failure of the 1982/83 planned Franklin/Gordon Rivers dams incited enormous upheaval but the fast tracked construction of the King and Henty Rivers hydropower schemes brought 900 jobs and prosperity to Queenstown from the mid 1980's albeit short lived and Government funded.
+The 1963 closure of the Railway and the 1969 closure of the smelter saw the workforce diminish by 1000.
+When mining went large scale underground in 1972 the implementation of mechanisation combined with the outsourcing of some supplies and services further eroded the employee numbers.
+The protested 1982/83 planned Franklin/Gordon Rivers dams incited enormous upheaval but the fast tracked construction of the King and Henty Rivers hydropower schemes brought 900 jobs and prosperity to Queenstown from the mid 1980's albeit short lived and Government funded.

 By 1993 Tasmania's Dams building era was over and Queenstown suddenly plunged to a new economic low.